 Indeed, you get the feeling that what brings the protestors together is as much the need to better their lives as it is the desire to make connections with others like them, especially at a time when the unemployed tend to stay at home glued to their computer screens, hoping to dig up job opportunities online.
 One couple recounts how they actually met and fell in love while protesting at a highway tollbooth.
 And another man explains how the local roadblock has become an unofficial employment office, allowing fellow construction workers to hire one another in person.

 If it’s not all that clear how, precisely, the yellow vests plan to improve their situation on an official level — the film presents lots of problems and a lot less solutions; it also never depicts the more problematic sides of the movement — Ruffin and Perret manage to capture a community whose mere existence becomes encouraging in and of itself.
 Perhaps it’s less about what the protestors may ultimately accomplish than it is about giving some of them a sense of accomplishment, possibly for the first time in their lives.
-This honest and hopeful documentary shows how much France's underclass wants, and deserves, their place in the sun along with the rest of us.
+This honest and hopeful documentary shows how much France's underclass wants, and deserves, their place in the sun along with everyone else.

 Production company: Les 400 Clous